 - The Auth0 SDK for Web with your custom designed interface

-- A custom user interface that you have created in conjunction with the auth0.js library or the Authentication API
+- Or, a custom user interface that you have created which directly ties into the Authentication API.

 When to Implement Lock vs. a Custom UI

 Lock is a drop-in authentication widget that provides a standard set of behaviors and a customizable user interface.

 Auth0 SDKs are client-side libraries that do not come with a user interface but allow for expanded customization of the behavior and appearance of the login page.

 The Authentication API provides integration without requiring the use of Auth0 SDKs.
 The best option to choose will depend on the needs of your app.